These are the proposals of the most likely candidates to become the next Brazilian president

 In these controversial elections because of the ideological extremes and the social movements that emerged in the country in order to make their voices heard, issues such as education, the political rights of citizens, security and corruption were exalted, leaving aside the debate on the proposals against the environment of each one of the candidates.

-In LatinAmerican Post, we tell you what are the positions of the two candidates most likely to be the next president of the Republic of Brazil in relation to environmental issues, taking into account the information published on their websites and official social networks.
+In LatinAmerican Post, we tell you what are the positions of the two candidates most likely to be the next president of the Republic of Brazil in relation to environmental issues, taking IGNORE INTO account the information published on their websites and official social networks.

 A week before the first round of Brazil's presidential elections, it is acknowledged in the polls that, despite the high number of candidates for the presidency, the votes are concentrated on the candidate of the Workers' Party (PT), Fernando Haddad, and in the candidate of the Liberal Social Party (PSL), Jair Bolsonaro.

 He was officially recognized as a candidate for the presidency by the PT on September 11, replacing Lula da Silva, who was condemned for corruption.
 He is a lawyer, with a master's degree in economics and a PhD in philosophy, currently a professor at the University of São Paulo (USP).
 Haddad was minister of education and mayor of the same city.

 You can also read: Saving the planet: This is how this NGO does it

 Among his proposals, aligned with those of his party, is to preserve and protect natural resources through what he calls "Ecological Transition for the new society of the XXI Century."
 To achieve this goal, the candidate highlights the need to:

 - Elaborate a new national policy of regional and territorial development that expressly includes the protection of the ecosystem.